Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Recon.md

   ### EyeWitness is designed to take screenshots of websites provide some server header info, and identify default credentials if known

      eyewitness

-  ### that helps you to enumerate all endpoints on your target!
-    gospider

   ### Arjun designed to look for hidden HTTP parameters